Document Type

 Abstract

-In this paper we study an agent-based model of economy to investigate the impact of borrowing capacity on financial instability and contagion.
-We divide an economy into agents that interact via flow of funds and express the financial instability level of each agent as a function of the time derivatives of its wealth, cash inflows, and borrowing capacity.
-We show that among these factors the borrowing capacity, which itself is determined by other economic constraints, aects the most the financial instability, and it can even cause contagion through feedback loop formed by flow of funds.
-We use historical time series of the integrated macroeconomic accounts of the United Stated from 1960 to date to verify our conjecture by quantifying the financial instability levels of the agents under dierent level of borrowing capacity and how they aect one another during the period of the 2007-10 U.S. subprime mortgage crisis.
-Finally shortcomings from the limitations of data collecting practice is addressed along with partial yet compatible results for selected Eurozone countries.
+We use the case of the 2007 United States subprime mortgage crisis to investigate the impact of borrowing capacity limitations on financial instability and contagion.
+We divide an economy into agents that interact via flow of funds and express the financial instability level of each agent as a function of time derivatives of its wealth, cash inflows, and borrowing capacity.
+We show that among these factors, the borrowing capacity, which is determined by other economic constraints, has the largest impact on financial instability.
+It is suggested that borrowing capacity limitations could even cause contagion through feedback loop formed by flow of funds.
+We use historical time series of the integrated macroeconomic accounts of the United Stated from 1960 to 2017 to verify our conjecture by quantifying the financial instability levels of the agents under different levels of borrowing capacity and how they affect one another during the period of the subprime mortgage crisis.
+Finally, the constraints of data collecting practice outside the United States in assessing borrowing capacity is addressed, accompanied by partial, yet compatible, results of selected Eurozone countries.

 DOI